Ceramic artists: top trail-glazers breaking the mould

 A mere whisper of the term ‘ceramic art’ is usually enough to bring Grayson Perry’s work into the conversation.
 The artist’s command of the medium as a storytelling device is nonpareil, chronicling scenes of contemporary British life with wit, poignancy and nostalgia.
 At first glance, these pieces are alluring, playful and spirited.
 A closer inspection often brings with it a change in mood, as his sgraffito surfaces reveal loaded stories of prejudice, injustice, desire, disaster, religion, mass media and power.
 His work – which also extends across cast iron, bronze and printmaking – is dense with autobiographical references and unflinching societal statements.
 Perry simultaneously flips ceramics on its head to question the social status of the medium itself – turning its purity into a vehicle for fiery allegory.

-In the work of Brooklyn-based sculpture Genesis Belanger, nothing is quite what it seems.
+In the work of Brooklyn-based sculptor Genesis Belanger, nothing is quite what it seems.
 Demure pastel hues and mundane objects are skewered with sharp wit and cultural critique - ingredients that make for uncanny visual consumption.
 Unlike many ceramic artists, Belanger eschews glazes in favour of a matte surface.
 Colours use either the natural tones of the clay or involve blending pigments into the stoneware or porcelain.
 Often involving mid-century furniture, pills, food, telephones, candles, flowers and displaced body parts, Belanger’s ceramic compositions are smorgasbords of surprise and conceptual depth.
 Each piece is packaged like a surreal novella, bound up in contemporary realism: feminist critiques of contemporary America, vanity, excess, consumerism, and in a 2020 show at The Aldrich, grief and loss.

 American artist Theaster Gates has a practice of many facets.
 Through his socially-engaged art, Gates delves into race, territory, and the history of objects.
 He trained as a potter, and maintains a deep affinity with clay.
 For Gates, the ceramic vessel is rooted in metaphor: a container of spirituality, ritual and universality, and architecture for shared experiences.
 Last year, Gates staged ‘Black Vessel’ at Gagosian New York, in which he created a space for contemplation through large-scale works in glazed and fired clay.
 The artist’s ability to unify age-old traditions and ceramic sensitivities with contemporary themes and aesthetics anchors him as a forerunner of contemporary ceramic art, and a great deal more.
 Read a full interview with Gates for our At Home With series.

 The Cape Town-based ceramicist’s titanic totemic works, vividly hued and often of variegated parts, are deeply rooted in her experience as a Xhosa woman.
 In 2006, Poswa co-founded Cape Town ceramic studio Imiso, a leap that allowed her to translate her training in textile design into the ceramic sphere.
 Her relatively recent success as an independent artist came after two decades of dedication to clay as a vehicle for expression, and as a business.
 Her stoneware pieces, ambitious in scale and often composed of different parts, draw on Xhosa rituals and textiles, the water vessels carried by Xhosa women, and African hairstyles.
 Texture plays a central role in Poswa’s work: course surface treatments are often juxtaposed with silky smooth appendages (or vice versa), and other striking embellishments that bridge the gap between tradition and modernity.
-‘Lobola’, Poswa’s first solo show with Southern Guild gallery runs from 11 March - 4 June 2021.
+‘Lobola’, Poswa’s first solo show with Southern Guild gallery runs until 4 June 2021.